- Self-Managed Super Fund(SMSF) status

 The regulation details of this entity are currently withheld from display in Super Fund Lookup.
 There are many reasons why this may occur and are unique to each SMSF.

-It is not recommended that rollovers be made to funds that have regulation details withheld.
+It is not recommended that contributions or rollovers be made to funds that have regulation details withheld.

 For more information phone the ATO on 13 10 20 between 8am and 6pm, Monday to Friday.